Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Experience/The Lionsberg Experience - Day 9.md

 ## The New Domain of Lionsberg

-The moment the first 3 Members join, this initial triad brings a new Domain of Responsibility and Authority into existence.
+When the first 3 Members join, this initial triad formalizes a new Domain of Responsibility and Authority.
 This New Domain is called Lionsberg.

 ## Field of Agreements